genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/02_create-a-new-project.md

 :::tip

-Use command `npx genx` if the above command does not work
+If the above command does not work, use the command `npx genx`.

 :::